-- 1. Open all shutoff valves in the oil supply line to the furnace. - 2.
-Turn on electrical power to the furnace. - 3.
-Set the room thermostat to call for heat.
+- 1. Set the operating control to call for heat. - 2.
+Open all shutoff valves in the oil supply line to burner. - Close the line switch to the burner.
 If the burner does not start immediately, check the manual overload switch on the motor (if applicable), and the safety switch of the furnace primary control. - 4.
 While the ignition is on, press and release the reset button (hold 1/2 second or less).
-If the control has not locked out since its most recent complete heat cycle, the lockout time will be extended to 4 minutes, and the ignition will remain on for the entire heat cycle. - Bleed the pump until all froth and bubbles are purged.
+If the control has not locked out since its most recent complete heat cycle, the lockout time will be extended to 4 minutes, and the ignition will remain on for the entire heat cycle. - 5.
+Bleed the pump until all froth and bubbles are purged.
 The bleed port is located on the bottom of the fuel pump.
 To bleed, attach a clear plastic hose over the vent plug.
 Loosen the plug and catch the oil in an empty container.
 Tighten the plug when all the air if purged.

-NOTE: Bleeding might not be necessary with a two-pipe system. - If prime is not established within the extended lockout time, the control will lock out.
+NOTE: Bleeding might not be necessary with a two-pipe system.

+6. If prime is not established within the extended lockout time, the control will lock out.
 Press the reset button to reset the control (see Step 4).

-NOTE: the reset button can be held for 15 seconds for the Beckett 7505B primary control, at any time to reset the control's lockout counter to zero and send the control to standby. - 7.
+NOTE: The reset button can be held for 15 seconds for the Beckett 7505B primary control, at any time to reset the control's lockout counter to zero and send the control to standby.

 Repeat Steps 4 and 5, if needed, until pump is fully primed and oil is free of bubbles.
 Then terminate the call for heat, and the control will resume normal operation.